Welcome to Leaders' Link

 The field of education began to change dramatically in the years just prior to the 2001 passage of the federal No Child Left Behind Act.
 By the time NCLB was enacted, some states – California and Texas, for example – already had their own state-level testing and accountability systems in place, which were then coupled or merged with NCLB’s Adequate Yearly Progress (AYP) requirements.

 The age of accountability: No Child Left Behind to Common Core Standards

 Often dubbed the “age of accountability,” AYP requirements began a watershed era for educators.
 Media-publicized test scores could sometimes be the deciding factor in continued employment for administrators at every level, from principals to superintendents.

 The pressure on administrators for their school or district to perform well on standardized tests has not abated.
 NCLB is being reworked as the Elementary and Secondary Education Act, and schools continue to strive to meet federal and state accountability measures, which are also being revamped.

 Common Core Standards: Assessing students on highly demanding tasks

-Introduced in 2010, the Common Core Standards (CCS) have been adopted by 45 states.
-The goal of CCS is to put United States schools on par with leading international school systems such as Singapore, Finland, and South Korea.
+Introduced in 2010, the Common Core State Standards (CCSS) have been adopted by most of the states.
+The goal of CCSS is to put United States schools on par with leading international school systems such as Singapore, Finland, and South Korea.
 American schools are currently “average” in world rankings, according to the Organization for Economic Co-operation and Development (OECD), based on comparisons of scores from the Programme for International Student Assessment (PISA).

-Common Core Standards are designed to prepare students graduating from U.S. schools for the globally competitive, ever-evolving professional world they will face as adults.
-As such, state and federal accountability systems will be based on new, common assessments of the CCS, which will assess students in more highly demanding tasks than those of past bubbled-in multiple choice tests.
+Common Core standards are designed to prepare students graduating from U.S. schools for the globally competitive, ever-evolving professional world they will face as adults.
+As such, state and federal accountability systems will be based on new, common assessments of the CCSS, which will assess students in more highly demanding tasks than those of past bubbled-in multiple choice tests.
 The new system is not simply a matter of a new set of standards that educators must begin to teach.
 It demands methods of instruction that may be very different from what teachers in many schools have been doing.

 The challenge to meet: Demands on schools rise as resources dwindle